 - To improve the effectiveness of Permanent Secretaries, all Permanent Secretaries and their Deputies will be trained in Project Management.

 3. Improving the Criminal Justice System

 When offenders commit crimes, the police normally investigate and charge them.
 Then they are prosecuted, and they may be fined and/or jailed.
 However, it is the taxpayers who currently pay for the justice system.
 With the increasing number of inmates at HMP Dodds at around 1,000, the cost of charging, prosecuting and looking after the offenders for the duration of their sentence has become burdensome.
 The main reason for Barbados’ expensive justice system is to address the actions of offenders.
-It is time that the offenders pay for their justice system.
+It is time that the offenders pay for their justice service.

 - To address the high cost of crime to the taxpayer, on conviction offenders will be fined 10 times the replacement value of the offence, and HMP Dodds will be reserved for violent offenders who must both serve their sentences and pay their fines.
 Therefore, if someone steals a cell phone, and a similar new cell phone costs $700, then they will pay a fine of $7,000 on conviction.
 It should be cheaper for an offender to buy their own than to steal someone else’s.

 - After persons are charged, but before they are formally tried, the offenders will be allowed to consult with their lawyers and pay a pre-trial settlement of 3 times the replacement value of the offence, where one part will go to the victim, and two parts to fund the justice system.
 Otherwise, the fine on conviction will be 10 times the value of the offence if found guilty, where 2 parts will go to the victim and 8 parts to fund the justice system.
 The minimum pre-trial sentence will be $500, and the minimum trial sentence will be $5,000.